kikko-land/kikko/packages/kikko-doc/docs/core/usage.md

 # Init and run queries

-You can use `kikko` without react or any other libs integrations.
+You can use Kikko without react or any other libs integrations.

 Here is CodeSandbox with examples: